 Covering 522,419 acres the Tennessee and North Carolina park is named after the natural fog that often appears within its borders.
 No matter if it’s your first or tenth visit, there’s a certain mystique about the Smokies.

 The Roaring Fork is a stream that begins high up in the mountains.
 Many days the watercourse might seem quiet, but it only takes mild rain for the Roaring Fork to, just like its name suggests, start roaring.

 Along this volatile mountain stream the one-way Roaring Fork Motor Trail extends.
 It’s 6 miles (10 km) long showcasing all the ingredients that you associate with the Smokies.

 Highlights along the Roaring Fork Motor Trail include jaw-dropping vistas, historic cabins and the hike to the crashing Grotto Falls.

 But you in fact don’t even need to enter the Roaring Fork Motor Nature Trail to find points of interest.
 At its start the preserved Noah Ogle Place and the trailhead for the awe-inspiring Rainbow Falls lure you in.

 Climb Clingmans Dome

-Clingmans Dome is the spot on the Nashville to Smoky Mountains road trip for unobstructed views.
+Clingmans Dome is the spot for unobstructed views.
 It’s at 6,643 feet (2,025 m) the tallest point of the Great Smoky Mountains and the third most elevated mountain east of Mississippi River.

 The 7 miles (11 km) long Clingmans Dome Road treats you with scenic vistas as the road climb towards the summit.
 From the Clingmans Dome parking lot a paved 0.5 mile (805 m) trail takes you the final stretch up.